Dražen Vuković

-Playing career
+Club career

 Croatia

-Vuković played at the youth level with Hajduk Split where he appeared in 11 friendly matches.
+Vuković played at the youth level with Hajduk Split, where he appeared in 11 friendly matches.
 In 2006, he played in the Croatian Second Football League with NK Zadar and departed from the club the following season.
-He would make 8 appearances and recorded 1 goal in his professional debut season.
+He would make 8 appearances and record 1 goal in his professional debut season.
 He remained in the second tier by signing with NK Slavonac CO in 2008 in his native region of Slavonia.
 After a season in Slavonia, he signed with Junak Sinj and received the Dite Maligana award in his debut season.
 He continued his journeyman career in the second division by signing with NK Solin for the 2009-10 season.

 Brantford

 In 2010, he played abroad in the Canadian Soccer League with the expansion side Brantford Galaxy.
-He made his debut for the club on May 16, 2010, against Portugal FC where he recorded a goal.
-Vuković also assisted the club in achieving their first victory against Toronto Croatia.
+He made his debut for the club on May 16, 2010, against Portugal FC, where he recorded a goal.
+Vuković assisted the club in achieving its first victory against Toronto Croatia.
 After an impressive start with Brantford, he was invited along with teammate Miodrag Anđelković to train with Toronto FC of the Major League Soccer.
 His trial run with TFC resulted in an appearance in a friendly match against Bolton Wanderers F.C.
 Unfortunately, his season was cut short as he received an injury around August 2010.
 Brantford would go on to claim the CSL Championship after defeating Hamilton Croatia.

 Return to Croatia

 After a short stint in North America, he returned to Croatia in late 2010 to rejoin his former club Junak Sinj.
-In 2011, he competed once more in the second trier with his former club NK Solin.
+In 2011, he competed once more in the second tier with his former club NK Solin.
 In his second tenure with Solin, he appeared in 10 matches and recorded 2 goals.
 Following a two-year stint in the Croatian second division, he played in the Croatian Third Football League in 2012 with NK Hrvace.

 He would appear on the Croatian football scene one final time in the winter of 2013 after the conclusion of the 2012 CSL season to sign with former club Junak Sinj.
 In his final season in the second tier, he appeared in 7 matches.